sansomlab/tenx/README.md

 # typical workflow

-1. Perform mapping, quantitation, aggregation and downsampling using: **`pipelines/pipeline_cellranger.py`**
+1. Perform mapping, quantification, aggregation and down-sampling using: **`pipelines/pipeline_cellranger.py`**
    * Can be run either from `cellranger mkfastq` or `cellranger aggr` outputs.
-   * Samples are mapped and quantiated with `cellranger count`.
+   * Samples are mapped and quantitated with `cellranger count`.
    * Aggregation of sample matrices is performed with with `cellranger aggr`.
    * Cells with barcodes shared between cells can be removed (within sequencing batch) to mitigate index hopping.
-   * Random downsampling of the umi-count matrix is supported.
+   * Random down-sampling of the UMI-count matrix is supported.
    * Arbitrary subsets of the aggregated dataset can be generated.

 2. Perform analysis using Seurat: **`pipelines/pipeline_seurat.py`**